-You can add how many maps servers you want to a workbook.
+You can add how many map servers you want to a workbook.
 Every WMS server that you add becomes like a background map in the menu of Background Maps menu.
 To know complete information about WMS servers click here

 Once you add a Mapbox or WMS server to the workbook, you can store that as a Tableau map Source (.tms).
-Once you save the WMS server or Mapbox when you share it with others they can easily import it into their own workbooks and also used to create a new map view.
+Once you save the WMS server or Mapbox when you share it with others they can easily import it into their own workbooks and also used it to create a new map view.

 To save the map: